imnuvi/CheatBook/elixir/Anonymous_Functions.md

 The implementation follows the arrow syntax. the elems before the arrow are parameters and after the arrow are executed after. in order to call a function we use dot syntax, and parameters are given between the parantheses.

 If there are no need for arguments they need not be given.
+But empty parameter brackets should be used for calling the function.